 This itinerary has you moving around a little.
-You’ll visit three places in just under two weeks, and you’ll be relying on airplanes, cars and boats to get around.
-If you do a trip like this one, make sure to pack light—it’s no fun to try to lug a 40 pound suitcase into a small wooden boat.
+You’ll visit three places in just under two weeks, and you’ll be relying on airplanes, cars, and boats to get around.
+If you do a trip like this one, make sure to pack light—it’s no fun to try to lug a 40-pound suitcase into a small wooden boat.
 Almost all resorts and hotels in Thailand have laundry service so you don’t need to bring a ton of clothing.

 Wake up early, and head to the pier to board a boat for your day trip to Koh Phi Phi.
 Remember that nearly all tour guides will pick you up from your hotel, so you don’t need to worry about getting anywhere but down to the lobby.
-One thing you should worry about, though, is sun screen and a hat, as you’ll be out on the open water for hours!
-Spend the day island hopping as you travel by ferry or speed boat from island to island, snorkeling and sight seeing.
+One thing you should worry about, though, is sunscreen and a hat, as you’ll be out on the open water for hours!
+Spend the day island hopping as you travel by ferry or speedboat from island to island, snorkeling, and sightseeing.
 These trips generally include lunch and, once the trip is over, a ride back to your hotel.
 Refresh and relax before heading out for a special dinner in Phuket.

 After a relaxing breakfast at your resort (nearly all include breakfast so there’s no reason to travel anywhere for your morning meal), if you’re interested, arrange a car or taxi to take you to old Phuket Town in the late morning.
 Explore the area for an hour or two (it probably won’t hold your interest for longer than that), then head to lunch at one of the city’s new crop of cool and interesting restaurants.
-Head back to the coast for an afternoon swim.
+Afterword hit the coast for an afternoon swim.
 For dinner, consider roughing it a bit at one of the many local restaurants serving casual Thai food in Phuket.
 Otherwise, head to one of the island’s fancier spots for dinner.

 Spend the next two days totally relaxing on the beach or by your resort’s pool.
 If you want to get a little shopping in, head to Patong’s Jungceylon Mall.
 If you time it right, you can also have lunch or dinner there, as there are lots of moderate to high-end restaurants to choose from.

-Spend the next couple of days relaxing on Railey Beach, but make sure to take at least a few hours to try some rock climbing (there are instructors who can teach you and will keep it easy and safe), and some ocean kayaking, as there are little islands and beaches to explore that are best reached by kayak.
+Spend the next couple of days relaxing on Railay Beach, but make sure to take at least a few hours to try some rock climbing (there are instructors who can teach you and will keep it easy and safe), and some ocean kayaking, as there are little islands and beaches to explore that are best reached by kayak.